whuwuteng/LiDAR_Raster_Class/README.md

 |66| Points virtuels|
 |67| Divers - bâtis|

-For class 66, "Seuls les « nuages de points optimisés » contiennent des points classés avec cette valeur.", so at present, this class is not shown in the image.
+~~For class 66, "Seuls les « nuages de points optimisés » contiennent des points classés avec cette valeur.", so at present, this class is not shown in the image.~~

+For the class **64-67**, the color bar depends on the QGIS label, so the color probably not  same with QGIS.

 ## Dependency